rafid29mehda/Industrial-Attachment-Book/Template Structure/README.md

 ## INDUSTRIAL ATTACHMENT REPORT

-A Report Submitted in Partial Fulfillment of the Requirements for the Award of Degree of BACHELOR OF SCIENCE in COMPUTER SCIENCE AND ENGINEERING
+The Report Submitted in Partial Fulfillment of the Requirements for the Award of Degree of BACHELOR OF SCIENCE in COMPUTER SCIENCE AND ENGINEERING

 By
 [Your Name]